cosmos-lang/cosmos-lang.github.io/phil.md

 As a new language, we're not bound by any such limitations.
 A lot of syntax decisions such as making use of whitespace, using modern operators and naming such as `!=`, `>=` and `concat` are possible because of this.

 You may see [this](https://github.com/cosmos-lang/cosmos-lang.github.io/wiki/Comparison) for a better comparison.

+A lot of inspiration is also drawn from functional and [prototypal languages](https://github.com/cosmos-lang/cosmos-lang.github.io/wiki/Comparison:-Prototypal-Languages).